Engineering Transfer Program

 EG 103 Physics & Engineering Seminar I (1)

 An overview of the fields and practice of physics and engineering.
-Students will participate in weekly readings and discussions, and complete at least one written piece and at least on presentation.
+Students will participate in weekly readings and discussions, and complete at least one written piece and at least one presentation.
 Specific content will change each time the course is offered.

 EG 105 Introduction to Engineering (3)